cdirks4/side-effects/README.md

 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please fork the repository and submit a pull request.
-Make sure to update the tests as appropriate.

 ## License